 Three or more broods per year.

 Young caterpillars feed mostly on the flower buds and new leaves of host plants.
 Older caterpillars can feed on older leaves, flowers and fruits.
 Native larval host plants include baycedar (Suriana maritima) and Florida trema (Trema micranthum).
-Native nectar plants include Spanish-needles (Bidens alba var. radiata), jack-in-the-bush (Chromolaena odorata), narrowleaf yellowtops (Flaveria linearis), sea-lavender (Tournefortia gnaphalodes)and wild-sage (Lantana involucrata).
+Native nectar plants include jack-in-the-bush (Chromolaena odorata), narrowleaf yellowtops (Flaveria linearis), sea-lavender (Tournefortia gnaphalodes)and wild-sage (Lantana involucrata) and the weedy native Spanish-needles (Bidens alba var. radiata).